Cannabis strain: Breeding

 In addition to pure indica, sativa, and ruderalis varieties, hybrid varieties with varying ratios of these three types are common, such as the White Widow hybrid which has about 60% indica and 40% sativa ancestry.
 These hybrid varieties exhibit traits from both parental types.
 There are also commercial crossbred hybrids which contain a mix of both ruderalis, indica or sativa genes, and are usually autoflowering varieties.
 "Lowryder" was an early auto-flowering hybrid that retained the flowering behavior of ruderalis plants, while also producing appreciable amounts of THC and CBD.
 Autoflowering cannabis varieties have the advantage of being discreet due to their small stature.
 They also require shorter growing periods, as well as having the additional advantage that they do not rely on a change in the photoperiod to determine when to flower.

-For readers interested in learning more especially about different cannabis product types and how hybrids and autoflowering strains fit into the broader landscape it is helpful to explore Smokeland's guide on cannabis products.

 Breeding requires pollinating a female cannabis plant with male pollen.
 Although this occurs spontaneously and ubiquitously in nature, the intentional creation of new varieties typically involves selective breeding in a controlled environment.